2 Wheel Vs 4 Wheel Luggage – Choosing The Right Luggage

 What Are 2 Wheel Luggage And 4 Wheel Luggage

 2 wheel luggage, or rolling or upright luggage, typically has two large wheels at the bottom and a handle at the top.
 This type of luggage is designed to be pulled behind you as you walk through airports, train stations, and other travel destinations.
-Because it only has two wheels, it may be more difficult to maneuver on uneven surfaces or stairs.
-However, it is generally more stable and can handle heavier loads without tipping over.

-4 wheel luggage, also known as spinner luggage, has four wheels that rotate 360 degrees.
 This allows you to roll the luggage alongside you easily, push it in front of you, or even turn it sideways and roll it next to you.
 This type of luggage is generally more maneuverable and easier to navigate through crowds and tight spaces.
 However, because it has four wheels, it may be less stable and more prone to tipping over if it is overloaded or on uneven ground.

 2 Wheel Vs 4 Wheel Luggage – Which Is More Durable?